davisinstai/Corpus-Stats-Visualization/README.md

 * To make some basic corpus-level visualizations.

 Here are the steps you should do to successfully complete this project:
 1. From moodle, accept the assignment.
-Open and set up a code space (install a python kernal and select it).
+Open and set up a code space (install a python kernel and select it).
 2. Complete the notebook and commit it to Github.
 Make sure to answer all questions, and to commit the notebook in a "run" state!
 3. I wrote the comments; you write the code!
 Complete and run `spacy_on_corpus.py` following the instructions in this notebook.
 4. Edit the README.md file.
 Provide your name, your class year, links to/descriptions of any extensions and a list of resources.